ankishb/ml-toolbox/tutorials/ml-short-notes.md

 - MLE is to maximize the log likelihood as the loss function and minimze it with respect to the parameter.
 - They are not equivalent untill, we assume gaussian distribution as probability density function in MLE.

-## Assumption in Oordinary Least Square:
+## assumption in Oordinary Least Square:
 1. The regression model is linear in the coefficients, as well in the error term
 2. The error term has a population mean of zero
 3. All independent variables are uncorrelated with the error term